dcsteve24/Ansible-Linux-Install-ELK-Stack/README.md

 Role Variables
 --------------

-Multiple role variables are used; hoever, all variables are listed with default values.
-If any of these values need changed, simply add the variable to /vars/main.yml and set your wanted value.
-Anything in vars will override anything in defaults.
+The following variables are used.
+All variables have a default value.
+If you wish to change the default value, simply add the variable to ./vars/main.yml and set its properties (i.e. "server_ip: 10.10.10.10").
+Anything in ./vars/ will overwrite the defaults.
+We do not recommend changing ./defaults/main.yml.

 Dependencies
 ------------